 “I will download that later, but that will require connecting to the EMC with my BCI and will attract the Stilla.”

 Nodding, I continued cooking as Periclum continued scanning.
 The sun was beaming through the window onto me as I cooked, and it made me feel relaxed.
 It felt like it could be a scorching summer’s day outside.
-I wanted to keep hold of this illusion that I was in fact on Earth and tried to make all of this as normal as possible.
+I wanted to keep hold of this illusion that I was, in fact, on Earth and tried to make all of this as normal as possible.
 I finished cooking and gestured to Periclum to sit down at the Breakfast Bar.
-He struggled to climb the high bar stools but managed to sit down and look at me.
+He struggled to climb the high bar stools, but sat eventually.
 I served him with some orange juice and the breakfast.
 Then served myself the same and came round to sit next to him.

 I felt sick in my stomach with everything going on, but I was also hungry for recognisable food.
 I struggled to eat but forced myself, knowing that I needed it.
 Periclum seemed to enjoy the meal a lot and devoured it.
 He didn’t seem so phased by what was happening.